mazwat/mazwat.github.io/final-submission-preparation.md

 ## Peer Review

-PLease be aware that a peer review will take place next week (monday).
-Your project should be in a form for your peers to review it and provide appraisal to support you when you submit your final work.
+Please be aware that a peer review will take place **next week (monday).** Your project should be in a form for your peers to review it and provide appraisal to support you when you submit your final work.
+Ideally you should have functioning prototype and a well formed repo at this stage.

-If you still have questions about your upcoming submision
+If you still have questions about your upcoming submissions please don't hesitate to ask me.

+Matt Watkins March 2022

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ3OTU1NDgyLDgzMDU3NjQ2NCwyMzU1OT
-Y0MjZdfQ==
+eyJoaXN0b3J5IjpbLTMxMjA2NTkxNyw4MzA1NzY0NjQsMjM1NT
+k2NDI2XX0=
 -->